productml/blurr/docs/Window DTC Tutorial.md

 * Over all sessions 7 days __before__ the Anchor Point.
 * Over all sessions 3 days __before__ the Anchor Point.

-How each aggregated is calculated is defined by `WindowAggregate` DataGroups:
+How each aggregated is calculated is defined by `WindowAggregate` Aggregates:

 ```yaml